 A study of the advanced principles of inorganic chemistry.
 Topics include: bonding theories, coordination chemistry, symmetry and group theory, crystal field theory and an introduction to bioinorganic chemistry.
 Three class hours per week.
-Prerequisite: CHEM 3104 or permission of the instructor.
-Spring, odd years.
+Prerequisite: CHEM 3204 or permission of the instructor.
+On demand.

-CHEM 4563 SPECIAL TOPICS IN CHEMISTRY
+CHEM 4561-4564 SPECIAL TOPICS IN CHEMISTRY

-Topics in advanced analytical, physical, inorganic or organic chemistry.
-Prerequisite: junior or senior standing and consent of instructor.
+Topics in advanced analytical, physical, inorganic, biochemistry or organic chemistry.
+Prerequisite: Consent of instructor.